The 30 Best Halloween Candies of All Time

 17. Junior Mints

-A delicious reminder that your candy tastes are as outdated as your Soup Nazi costume.
+A delicious reminder that your candy tastes are as outdated as last year's costume.

 The Swiss Army knife of candy, Twizzlers are not only delicious in their artificial strawberry glory, are also an excellent solution to drinking in a post-plastic straw era.
 They're also excellent whips and work as ropes.
 MacGyver didn't invent these.
 But at one point, I'm pretty sure he used them to siphon gas and suture a wound.
 But not in that order.